pygame/pygame/docs/reST/ref/transform.rst

    ``SSE`` extensions as well.
 A value error is raised if type is not recognized or not supported by the current processor.

-   This function is provided for Pygame testing and debugging.
-If smoothscale causes an invalid instruction error then it is a Pygame/SDL bug that should be reported.
+   This function is provided for pygame testing and debugging.
+If smoothscale causes an invalid instruction error then it is a pygame/SDL bug that should be reported.
 Use this function as a temporary fix only.

    .. ## pygame.transform.set_smoothscale_backend ##